kuraninja88/Second-Brain/README.md

 ## Built For

-Thesis: *"Does social connectedness (measured by Facebook's Social Connectedness Index) affect post-M&A ESG performance?"*
+Initially, the project was built to help me write my thesis: *"Does social connectedness (measured by Facebook's Social Connectedness Index) affect post-M&A ESG performance?"*
-Newcastle University Business School — PhD Finance

 But the system works for any research topic — just point it at your own files.